Khcell/Nebula-Chinese-Pack/README.md

 ### Achievement
 Assist in the Basic-contents.
 Has a few personal ideas.<br>You can be free to change the contents.
 ### Color
-More colors, also need more colors' discriptions.<br>I don't recommended you to change the contents unless you don't use color to named others.
+More colors, also need more colors' discriptions.<br>I don't recommended you to change the contents unless you don't use color to named other players.
 ## Contact us
 If you have any questions, you can ask at <b>issues</b><br>Or my(Khcell)<b> E-mail</b>:Khell.hoshino@outlook.com